The Planning Onion: Every Layer in One Place

 Fortnightly Sprint retrospective (process, team dynamics, technical debt) 90 min

-Monthly Impact Map check, customer interview synthesis 30 min
+Monthly Impact Map check, customer interview sense-making 30 min

 Quarterly Quarterly planning day (review, update Impact Map, set themes, map dependencies) Half day